jmalisa/test-flight-app/README.md

      ```

 ## Running the Application
-There are two ways to run this application:
+There are three ways to run this application:

 ### Method 1: Using Angular CLI (Recommended)
 1. Navigate to the project directory: